uclaioes/ioes-student-handbook-2018/research-opportunities/glickfeld-research-grant.md

 Junior or sophomore awardees may have the opportunity to continue with their project which could result in an Honor’s Thesis and/or publication.

-Qualifications:
+## Qualifications:

-    Must be eligible to work in the U.S.
+- Must be eligible to work in the U.S.
-    Students in all years of the program are eligible to apply but ideally should have three terms (can include summer) remaining prior to graduation.
+- Students in all years of the program are eligible to apply but ideally should have three terms (can include summer) remaining prior to graduation.

-Who Should Apply?
+## Who Should Apply?

 Environmental Science B.S.
-Majors …
+Majors…

-    who are currently doing research and would like to continue for the next year. who want to do research and know what they want to do and with which faculty member they want to work. who want to do research but need some guidance about where to go and who to ask. who want to do research and have an idea about what they want to do, but need guidance on how to get started.
+- who are currently doing research and would like to continue for the next year.
+- who want to do research and know what they want to do and with which faculty member they want to work.
+- who want to do research but need some guidance about where to go and who to ask.
+- who want to do research and have an idea about what they want to do, but need guidance on how to get started.

 In short, ANY ES Major who has a desire to get involved in research can apply!
 Don’t be shy – your goals and desire to participate in research will be major factors in our decision!

 Application period is in spring to begin research in either summer or fall the following academic year.

-To Apply:
+## To Apply:

 Send an email to rdieckmann@ioes.ucla.edu with the following information in an attached document (word or pdf preferred):